RED-001-sus/skribbl-scratch/README.md

 # skribbl.io Scratch remake
 Skribbl.io remake in Scratch.
-Current version is v0.1 beta
+The current version will be 0.1 beta (one I release it tht is).

 # Playing the game